- Share your observations

 Status and Natural Heritage Inventory documented occurrences in Wisconsin

 The table below provides information about the protected status - both state and federal - and the rank (S and G Ranks) for Red-headed Woodpecker (Melanerpes erythrocephalus).
 See the Working List Key for more information about abbreviations.
 Counties shaded blue have documented occurrences for this species in the Wisconsin Natural Heritage Inventory database.
-The map is provided as a general reference of where this species has been found to date and is not meant as a range map.
+The map is provided as a general reference of where occurrences of this species meet NHI data standards and is not meant as a comprehensive map of all observations.

 |Federal Status in Wisconsin||none|